komalswami/Spam-Ham-call-NLP/README.md

-# Data-science
+# Calls Data Analysis

-Repo summary
+### This is a basic data analysis on calls data using python .
+It uses '991.csv' dataset.

-This is a basic data analysis on calls data using python .
-It uses '991.csv' dataset.Libraries used : pandas,numpy,seaborn and matplotlib etc.
+### Libraries used : pandas,numpy,seaborn and matplotlib etc.